 Did you know you have approximately 50,000 thoughts per day, and there's a clear connection between what you think and feel, both physically and emotionally?

 Regret, guilt, worry, anxiety are just a few thoughts that can regulate a substantial extent of your thinking and guide your emotions, which is not always healthy!
 They represent stagnant feelings that prevent us from moving forward like a vehicle spinning its wheels in a ditch.

 Understanding the control our thoughts and emotions have over us…

 If you could manage those thoughts, what would your message say?
 What would your next move be?
 What if your thinking was more confident, trusting your judgement and experience moving forward?
-It’s frightening to comprehend the control our thoughts and emotions have over us.
-We need to protect ourselves by preventing them from managing us.
+It's frightening to comprehend the control our thoughts and emotions have over us.
+We need to protect ourselves by preventing them from controlling us.
 Instead, we need to manage them and trust in ourselves.

 How can we manage our emotions?

 Our emotional intelligence significantly influences how we manage our thoughts and feelings.
 Having the ability to recognize, understand and manage our emotions, and those of others will transform how we succeed personally and professionally.

 It's all about becoming more self-aware to be able to control and be mindful of your thoughts and feelings.
 Take the time to practise the following: